saifxhatem/news_app/README.md

 News app is a simple app that allows users to read news headlines from two countries (Egypt and UAE) and filter by two categories: Sports and Business.
 The user can also register an account, which allows them to save headlines they would like to read later.
-The app uses Laravel as an API and Vue for the front-end.
+The app uses Laravel as backend/API and Vue for the front-end.

 ## Requirements
 - PHP (v7.3+)